MzMahmud/Computer_Graphics_Sessional_CSE_410/README.md

 Fractals
 --------
 This was not actually part of any assignment.
-I was loved the beauty of fractals so implemented a few fractals in OpenGL
+I was loved the beauty of fractals so implemented a few fractals in OpenGL.

 * Fractal Tree
 * Koch Snowflake
 * Dragon Curve